davitkalantaryan/old-crash-investigations/README.md

  - Crash happens in very early stage of application
  - Crash happens inside third party library (missing the sources)
  - Crash happens not in the time of faulty code execution.
 For example memory is cleaned twice by some erroneous code, then crash due to this can happen later
-Not in all cases mentioned above there is guarantied method that will solve everything, but at least here you will find some hints those should work for many cases
+Not in all cases mentioned above there is guarantied method that will solve everything, but at least here you will find some hints those should work for many cases.
+With this developer will have [valgrind](http://valgrind.org/docs/manual/quick-start.html) on hand.

 ## Methods
   - For UNIX implementing signal handler for SIGSEGV, that do following